 - The URL people will be taken to when they click the image

-- The ALT text of the image
+- The alt text of the image

-- The height and width of the image
+- The size of the image.

 The image gallery module can quickly add a dynamic visual element to a HubSpot page.
 In the inspector you can customize the following options: